An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Experiments

 \section{Experiments}

 The following subsections detail the different experiments conducted.
-The objective pursued was to thoroughly study (1) which algorithms are able to guarantee better thermal control; (2) which DRL algorithms offer higher robustness to climatic conditions for which they have not been trained; (3) the application of curriculum learning and its effectiveness to obtain better controllers, and (4) the comfort-consumption trade-off and its influence on the performance of the controllers.
+The objective pursued was to thoroughly study (1) which algorithms are able to guarantee better thermal control; (2) which DRL algorithms offer higher robustness to weather conditions for which they have not been trained; (3) the application of sequential learning and its effectiveness to obtain better controllers, and (4) the comfort-consumption trade-off and its influence on the performance of the controllers.

 Although the most significant results will be illustrated graphically, space limitations have led us to transfer part of the complementary graphic material to an external repository: \url{https://github.com/ugr-sail/paper-drl_building}, available for detailed analysis of simulation data, code, and additional charts.